-Supplementary files
+Supporting information

-S1: Parameter estimates from non-spatial probit model for malaria prevalence in children 6 – 59 months.
+S1 Table: Parameter estimates from non-spatial probit model for malaria prevalence in children 6 – 59 months.

 ITN: insecticide treated bed nets, NDVI: normalized difference vegetation index, SES: socio-economic status.

-S2: Map of malaria prevalence and exceedance probability for focal area A.
+S1 Fig: Map of malaria prevalence and exceedance probability for focal area A.

 The top panel show malaria prevalence in children 6 – 59 months in focal area A. The bottom panel shows the map of exceedance probabilities P(x; 0.3) for the Bayesian prediction.

-S3: Map of malaria prevalence and exceedance probability for focal areas C.
+S2 Fig: Map of malaria prevalence and exceedance probability for focal areas C.

 The top panel show malaria prevalence in children 6 – 59 months in focal area C. The bottom panel shows the map of exceedance probabilities P(x; 0.3) for the Bayesian prediction.

-S4: Unexplained spatial variation map for focal area A.
+S3 Fig: Unexplained spatial variation map for focal area A.

 Contributions of the linear regression and of the unexplained spatial variation to the predicted log-odds of malaria prevalence in children 6 - 59 months at each of the observed locations in focal area A.

-S5: Unexplained spatial variation map for focal area C.
+S4 Fig: Unexplained spatial variation map for focal area C.

 Contributions of the linear regression and of the unexplained spatial variation to the predicted log-odds of malaria prevalence in children 6 - 59 months at each of the observed locations in focal area A.

-S6: Data
+S1 File: Data

 .CSV file containing data used in the analysis.